Cases of SCI have occurred in the highlighted areas.

-Seasonal canine illness (SCI) is a potentially life threatening syndrome seen in dogs that have been walked in woodlands in the 3 days prior falling ill.
+Seasonal canine illness (SCI) is a potentially life threatening syndrome seen in dogs that have been walked in woodlands in the 3 days prior to falling ill.

 SCI was first identified in 2009 at the Sandringham Estate in Norfolk and around the same time, cases were also identified in Thetford Forest (Norfolk), Sherwood Forest and Clumber Park (Nottinghamshire), and Rendlesham Forest (Suffolk).
 The disease is called seasonal canine illness as most cases are seen between August and November, with a peak in September.
 The Animal Health Trust in Newmarket is currently conducting research to identify the cause of SCI through a Kennel Club Charitable Trust funded investigation.